dennisdevio/milestone-project-1/README.md

 ## Deployment

 ### Hosting Platform
-A deployed version of the website is hosted on [GitHub Pages](https://pages.github.com/)
+A deployed version of the website is hosted on
+- [GitHub Pages](https://pages.github.com/) - you can view the link [here](https://tetrapak-dev.github.io/milestone-project-1/)

 ### Repository
-This project reposity is hosted on [GitHub](https://github.com/) and can be found [here](https://github.com/tetrapak-dev/milestone-project-1)
+This project reposity is hosted on
+- [GitHub](https://github.com/) and can be found [here](https://github.com/tetrapak-dev/milestone-project-1)

 ## Credits
 - [Stack Overflow](https://stackoverflow.com/)